NinoNonikashvili/OtoBC-fall2022-hw4-profile-card-comp/readme.md

 - revised basic structure of html and basic styles.
 - revised the use of flexbox and CSS grid
+- learned how to use background and its properties to get desirable design.

 ## Author